Junior M.A.F.I.A.

-Junior M.A.F.I.A. was an American hip hop group from Bedford-Stuyvesant, Brooklyn, New York City.
+Junior M.A.F.I.A. was an American hip hop group from Bedford–Stuyvesant, Brooklyn, New York City.
 The backronym M.A.F.I.A. stands for Masters At Finding Intelligent Attitudes.
 They were formed and mentored by New York rapper The Notorious B.I.G.
 In 1995, they released their debut album, Conspiracy.
 The success of the group's singles "Player's Anthem" (U.S. No. 13) and "Get Money" (U.S. No. 17) helped launch the career of Lil' Kim as a solo artist.

 The group disbanded shortly after the murder of the Notorious B.I.G., with Lil' Kim and Lil' Cease deciding to continue on with their solo careers.
-In 2005, three of the members (not including Lil' Kim) released a second album under the Junior M.A.F.I.A. name as a remembrance of the group.
+In 2005, three of the members released a second album under the Junior M.A.F.I.A. name as a remembrance of the group.

 Formation

 The members of Junior M.A.F.I.A. met as childhood friends of The Notorious B.I.G.
 All the members were under the age of 20 when the group was formed.
 The group was formed from three separate groups and four individuals if not including The 6s, or 666, (Lil' Cease, Bugsy, Capone, Chico, and Nino Brown), The Snakes (cousins Larceny and Trife), (solo artist) Klepto/Kleptomaniac who was responsible for introducing The Notorious B.I.G. to Versace and Moschino styled rap lyrics, Mr. Bristal, Chico Del Vec, and Lil' Kim, (a.k.a.
 Big Momma and or The Lieutenant), the only female artist in the group.
 The 6s knew The Notorious B.I.G. before he was rapping.
 The Notorious B.I.G. acted as the "godfather" to the group.